hucker/splint/src/splint/README.md

 not unique.

 What do you get for this?
 You now have fine grain control to the function level AND the user level to enable/disable checks.
-A code analogy is that you can turn off line width checks globally for you project setting values in the `.lintrc` file.
+A `pylint` analogy is that you can turn off line width checks globally for you project setting values in the `.lintrc` file.
 In the case of splint, perhaps part of your system has one set of rules and another part of the system has a different set of rules.
-The same code base with a different config file eanbling/disabling tests would be quite useful.
+Or perhaps in an early phase development a subset of rules is applied, and at another a different set of rules is applied.
+RUIDS allow you to set this up with "simple" config files.

 UIDs can be anything.
 Simple integers starting from 1, smart-ish values like File-001, Fill-002, 'smarter' or File-Required, File-Too-Old.
 Whatever makes sense on the project.
 As a general rule smart naming conventions aren't smart, so beware of the